LeventErkok/sbv/README.md

 - Productive (co-recursive) function definitions
 - User-defined termination measures with automatic verification

 The documentation includes proofs of sorting algorithm correctness (insertion sort, merge sort, quick sort), irrationality of the square root of 2, properties of the Collatz sequence, and many more.
-See the [`Documentation.SBV.Examples.TP`](http://hackage.haskell.org/package/sbv/docs/Documentation-SBV-Examples-TP.html) module for the full collection.
+See the `Documentation.SBV.Examples.TP` modules [on Hackage](http://hackage.haskell.org/package/sbv) for the full collection.

 ## License